• Skip to primary navigation

 Instructions

-• Blend oats on high power for 30 seconds until a fine flour forms.Ā Stir briefly to loosen (and to make sure they aren't tightly packed in base of blender - important!).
+• Blend oats on high power for 30 seconds until fine flour.
+Stir briefly to loosen (and ensure they aren't tightly packed in base of blender).

-• Add in banana and milk (and any other optional add-ins) and blend for 30 seconds on high, until mixture is smooth and lump-free.
+• Add banana and milk (and any optional add-ins) and blend for 30 seconds, until mixture is smooth and lump-free.

 • Spoon about ½ cup batter evenly into centre of waffle iron, being careful not to overfill.
-(Amount used depends on size of machine: I use ½ cup in my 8-inch iron, which gives me smallish waffles that don't reach all the way to the edge, making them much easier to remove.
-I strongly recommend making smaller waffles with this recipe - see note below.)
+(Amount used depends on size of machine: I use ½ cup in my 8-inch iron, which gives me smallish waffles that don't reach all the way to the edge, making them easier to remove.)

 • Close lid and cook for 6-7 minutes (or until steam coming out reduces).

-• Open iron SLOWLY, and leave waffle in place for 30 seconds (this will help avoid sticking) before gently removing with a flat knife.
-(If waffle is still sticking to iron, see my tips!)
+• Open iron SLOWLY, leave waffle in place for 30 seconds (to avoid sticking) then gently remove with a flat knife.
+(If waffle is still sticking, see my tips!)

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!